 Often we are asked by both prospects and customers alike: “where do I post my video?”
 Or more recently, speaking to some marketers at conferences, “you mean, I don’t have to use YouTube?”
 While these questions seem simple, video distribution is actually quite nuanced.
 We get it.
 Frankly, your strategy will differ depending on the stage of the customer journey, the video content, call-to-action, and desired result.
-Blended distribution, a utilization of both free social video sites, like YouTube, Vimeo, Twitter and Facebook, as well as that of a premium online video player (OVP) is most often the path to success.
+Blended video distribution strategy, utilizes both free social video sites, like YouTube, Vimeo, Twitter and Facebook, as well as that of a premium online video player (OVP) is most often the path to success.
 Let’s explain why.

 Many marketers think social video sites like YouTube solve their most pressing problems: reach and spend.
 And to a degree they’re right – YouTube and Vimeo get millions of viewers without impacting the marketing budget.
 But when these free video campaigns don’t convert, have you really made it off scot-free?